Making sure you have the right credit card for your budget and spending is one of the best ways to save money on your everyday purchases.

-If you have a Capital One card that earns miles, like the Capital One Venture, you’ll typically get the most value by redeeming them for travel, either through Capital One’s travel portal, by transferring to partners (like TrueBlue or Air Canada Aeroplan), or using the Purchase Eraser tool to cover the cost of purchases on your statement.
+If you have a Capital One card that earns miles, like the Capital One Venture, you’ll typically get the most value by redeeming them for travel, either through Capital One’s travel portal, or by transferring to partners (like Air Canada Aeroplan).
 These redemption options can potentially boost your miles value above 1 cent per mile, depending on your specific redemptions.

 You can still redeem your rewards for a value of 1 cent per mile, but it’s typically not a good idea to redeem your Capital One miles on Amazon purchases.

 Tionna Hicks, a certified financial education instructor and founder of The Honest Plan, a personal finance blog, found that out the hard way when she chose to redeem her Venture card miles for Amazon purchases.
 Later, she discovered she didn’t get the full value of her miles using that redemption method.